Selling blood tests online for over 15 years.

 Raised levels could indicate pre-diabetes or diabetes.

-We will send you your Antenatal Profile blood test sample collection kit together with the details of a convenient clinic where you can go and have your sample taken.
+We will send you your Antenatal Profile Blood Test blood sample collection kit together with the details of a convenient clinic where you can go and have your sample taken.

 Your blood sample will be analysed at one of our chosen laboratories.
 You can be assured of fast, accurate results from one of our accredited independent providers of clinical diagnostic tests.

-Our medical team will comment on out-of-range blood test results and give you follow-up advice where necessary.
-If you need it, a PDF copy of your Antenatal Profile test results can be downloaded for your doctor.
+Our medical team will comment on out-of-range blood results and give you follow-up advice where necessary.
+If you need it, a PDF copy of your Antenatal Profile Blood Test results can be downloaded for your doctor.

-Once you have placed your order you will receive login details to mymedichecks.com where you can manage your account, track your orders and view your Antenatal Profile test results.
+Once you have placed your order you can visit my.medichecks.com where you can manage your account, track your orders and view your Antenatal Profile Blood Test results.